galaxyproject/galaxy-hub/content/news/2023-01-20-accessibility-report/index.md

 Hello, I'm Laila a front-end developer for Galaxy from the Freiburg team, and part of the UI/UX working-group.
 For the upcoming 23.0 update improving Galaxy's accessibility was a high priority for the UI/UX team.
 This is a preview of some of the accessibility related changes I am most excited about.
 I'd like to bring more attention to accessibility in general, and hope to show how increased focus on accessibility benefit everybody's user experience.

 This is just a selection of some highlights.
-The accessibility has improved in many regions throughout galaxy, and there is more in the works for future releases.
+The accessibility has improved in many regions throughout Galaxy, and there is more in the works for future releases.

 ## Tags

 The current tagging component has a few accessibility issues, which can not be solved by us without changing the underlying library.
 For this reason a new tag component was built from scratch.
-It's making it's debut in the History, but will be gradually rolled out across all galaxy components.
+It's making it's debut in the History, but will be gradually rolled out across all Galaxy components.
 Changes to replace the old tag component are already in the works for Workflows and the Datasets List.

 ![Assortment of Tags on a History](./TagsOnHistoryDetails.png)